The Perception-Distortion Tradeoff: Problem formulation

 \subsection{Arbitrary distortion measures}

-We saw that neither the square-error nor the $0-1$ loss are distribution preserving, in the sense that their minimization does not generally lead to $p_{\hat{X}}=p_X$ (\ie perfect perceptual quality).
+We saw that neither the square-error nor the $0-1$ loss are distribution preserving.
+That is, their minimization does not generally lead to $p_{\hat{X}}=p_X$ (\ie perfect perceptual quality).
 However these two examples do not yet preclude the existence of a distribution preserving distortion measure.
 Does there exist a measure whose minimization is guaranteed to lead to $p_{\hat{X}}=p_X$?
 If we limit ourselves to one single setting, then the answer may be positive.
 For example, in the setting of Fig.~\ref{fig:exampleMAP}, if $p_0$ of \eqref{eq:XdiscreteExample} equals~$0$, then the $0-1$ loss is distribution preserving as its minimization leads to an estimate satisfying $p_{\hat{X}}=p_X$.
 This illustrates that a distortion measure may be distribution preserving for certain underlying distributions $p_{X,Y}$ but not for others.

 However, from a practical standpoint, we typically want our distortion measure to be adequate in more than one single setting.
 For example, if our goal is to train a neural network to perform denoising, then it is reasonable to expect that the same distortion measure be equally adequate as a loss function for different noise levels.
 In fact, we may also want to use the same distortion measure across different tasks (\eg super-resolution, deblurring, inpainting).
-The interesting question is, therefore, whether there exists a \emph{stable} distribution preserving distortion measure. \begin{definition} Assume that the distortion measure $\Delta(\cdot,\cdot)$ is distribution preserving at a distribution $p_{X,Y}$.
-We say that it is \emph{stably distribution preserving} at $p_{X,Y}$ if for every perturbation of $p_{X,Y}$, the estimator minimizing the mean distortion \eqref{eq:AverageDistortion} satisfies\footnote{That is, $\Delta(\cdot,\cdot)$ is not stably distribution preserving at $p_{X,Y}$ if for any (arbitrarily small) $\alpha>0$, there exists a distribution $\tilde{p}_{X,Y}$ such that minimizing $\E[\Delta(X,\hat{X})]$ under the distribution $(1-\alpha) p_{X,Y}+\alpha\tilde{p}_{X,Y}$ results in $p_{\hat{X}}\neq p_X$.} $p_{\hat{X}}=p_X$. \end{definition}
+The interesting question is, therefore, whether there exists a \emph{stably} distribution preserving distortion measure. \begin{definition} We say that a distortion measure $\Delta(\cdot,\cdot)$ is \emph{stably distribution preserving} at $p_{X,Y}$ if it is distribution preserving at all $\tilde{p}_{X,Y}$ in a TV $\varepsilon$-ball around $p_{X,Y}$ for some $\varepsilon>0$. \end{definition}